Saturday Farm Shop | Monday Veg Box Drive-Thru

 Payment is by cash or card on collection at the farm.

-The boxes will be ready for collection at the farm shop each Saturday.
-The shop is open from 10am-2pm.
+The boxes will be ready for collection at the farm shop each Monday evening between 5-6.30pm.
 We are located beside Clonsilla Railway Station, on the same driveway as the allotments.

 Beechpark Eco Farm

 We grow as many seasonal Irish vegetables as we can.
 We use organic farming methods so your food is grown without chemical sprays such as pesticides, insecticides, herbicides or fungicides.
 Our no-dig principles mean that the soil is preserved and nourished ensuring that your food is in turn given the best quality nutrients.
 Below is a list of vegetables we are growing this year: